eCommerce Content Marketing Strategies in 2021

 Step 2: Finding the right content

-The goal of this step is to learn more about what questions and problems your audience is having.
+The goal of this step is to learn more about what questions and problems your audience are having.
+We don’t want to aimlessly create content that delivers no value and your audience has no interest in.

-In this example, our niche is “wireless headphones”.
+In this example, our niche is “wedding rings”.

-We can also plug in some of the top keywords (keywords with high search volume) into Buzzsumo to give us an idea of what content is working well in the “wireless headphones” niche.
+We can also plug in some of the top keywords (keywords with high search volume) into Buzzsumo to give us an idea of what content is working well in the “wedding rings” niche.

 Hopefully, by now you have a decent sized list of questions, problems, and topics that your target audience is interested in that you can use to start building your content.